clausb/lisp-profiler/README.md

 ## Status

-At this point, consider this code experimental.
-Contributions are of course welcome, but be aware that the code is still in a state of rapid flux.
-And probably buggy as hell anyway.
+Consider this code experimental, in a state of flux, and probably buggy as hell.
+Contributions are of course welcome anyway :-)

 So far, this code was tested in CoCreate Modeling only.
 It is likely, but not guaranteed to work in other Common Lisp implementations as well.